ipmach/TicTacToe_IA/README.md

 # Tic Tac Toe IA game

 Game of the tic tac toe with an IA to play with.
-This code was made just for fun an to give a start point for future implementations of search trees algorithms.
+This code was made just for fun and to give a start point for future implementations of search tree algorithms.
+The game has a graphic interface and a terminal one, both can be played with different board sizes (3x3,4x4..).

-The game have a graphic interface and a terminal one, both can be play with different boards sizes (3x3,4x4..).
+The code is done in Python 3.7 and the actual IA implemented is Monte Carlo Tree Search a heuristic algorithm use in Alpha go.

 ## Play game
   -Terminal interface: